Estimating Time-Varying Epidemic Severity Rates with Adaptive Deconvolution: Statistical model

 We note that the identity-link parameterization used in \eqref{eq:mle-pois} contrasts with Poisson regression, which is a generalized linear model that may be more familiar to many statisticians.
 In this model, the log of the rate is a linear function of the features, and we would learn parameters $\beta$ such that \smash{$\log\mu_t = \sum_{k=0}^\infty X_{t-k}\pi_k^{(t-k)} \beta_{t-k}$}.
 However, having estimated $\beta$, there would be no unique way to recover the severity rates $p$ from

-Finally, in addition to the Poisson model described above, we also studied and implemented a severity rate estimator using the normal approximation.
-While both estimators performed roughly similarly well in our experiments, the Poisson model was simpler (note that the severity rates $p$ appear in the variance in \eqref{eq:pb_mean_var}, which complicates the Gaussian approximation), and had marginally higher accuracy.
-For that reason, we only provide a high-level account of the Gaussian methods in the main text, delegating further discussion to Appendix \ref{apx:gauss}.
+In addition to the Poisson model described above, we also studied and implemented a severity rate estimator using the normal approximation.
+While both estimators performed roughly similarly well in our experiments, the Poisson model was simpler (note that the severity rates $p$ appear in the variance in \eqref{eq:pb_var}, which complicates the Gaussian approximation), and had marginally higher accuracy.
+For that reason, we only provide a high-level account of the Gaussian methods in the main text, delegating further discussion to Appendix B of the Supplementary Material.

+\paragraph*{Estimating the delay distribution} In most applications, the oracle delay distribution is unknown.
+In lieu of \smash{$\pi^{(t)}$}, a plug-in estimate \smash{$\hat\pi^{(t)}$} can be used instead, which typically has a finite support, placing all of its mass on $[0,d]$, where $d < \infty$.
+In other words, this assumes that no secondary events occur after $d$ time steps (and turns all infinite sums in \eqref{eq:mle-pois} from $k=0$ to $\infty$ into finite sums from $k=0$ to $d$).
+In any case, whether or not the support of the delay distribution is finite, there will always be more severity rates than secondary event times, and so the maximum likehood problem \eqref{eq:mle-pois} is underspecified.
+The estimators we propose in Section \ref{sec:estimators} will thus use regularization.

+Estimating the delay distributions \smash{$\pi^{(t)}$} is an entire line of work in and of itself.
+Many approaches use line lists which contain the times of primary and secondary events, other approaches may be based on parametric approximations whose parameters are based on small observational studies or even chosen based on epidemiological literature.
+Popular choices of parametrizations include discretized gamma, Weibull, and log-normal distributions.
+For a thorough account of existing methods, we refer the reader to \citet{delay_distrs}.